hirebarend/kvs/README.md

 # kvs

 This repository contains a Key-Value Store implemented in C#, Go and TypeScript, along with a benchmarking tool to compare their performance.
-The purpose of this project is to evaluate and compare the efficiency and scalability of the two implementations.
+The purpose of this project is to evaluate and compare the efficiency and scalability of the implementations.

 ## Benchmarks (TCP)